 Got leftover cooked spaghetti in the fridge?
-Make an awesome spaghetti frittata loaded with fresh italian-inspired flavors.
+Make this awesome 15-minute spaghetti frittata loaded with fresh Italian-inspired flavors.

 Frittatas have saved me from starvation on countless hungry weeknights.
-And pasta frittata is no exception.
+And spaghetti frittata is no exception.

 Italian Leftover Spaghetti Frittata

-- 170 gr / 1 cup sliced cherry tomatoes seeds and juice removed
+- 170 gr cherry tomatoes seeds and juice removed, sliced

 - a bunch of chopped fresh basil and mint